dvkwong/dvkwong/_posts/2024-04-20-Create-a-blog-in-10-minutes.md

 ![Github Settings Pages](/assets/posts/2024/GithubSettingsPages.png)

-5. After 30 seconds you will see your site will be live eg https://yourName.github.io/yourBlogName/
+5. After 30 seconds your site will be live @ https://yourName.github.io/yourBlogName/
 6. Done

-# Updating your blog
+# 2 options for updating your blog

-## Edit from Github (easiest)
+## Option 1: Edit from Github (easiest)

 1. On Github go to the repository created above.
 2. Under code look at the list of files and find the `_posts` folder
 3. You will find some sample posts which you can edit or create a new post.
 4. Note you should name new posts with a date format eg yyyy-MM-dd-your-new-blog-post.
 Also use the `-` to seperate words.

-## Edit from your local pc (recommended)
+## Option 1: Edit from your local pc (recommended)

 1. Download and install [Git](https://git-scm.com/downloads)
 2. Download and install [VSCode](https://code.visualstudio.com/)